DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 1. Create a GitHub Issue in the repo describing the code change.
 This is optional for small changes.
+How to fill the form associated with the Issue is described [here](change_tracking_process.md).

 2. Create a feature branch, preferably containing the GitHub user name of the creator and the Issue (if applicable).
 E.g. `git checkout develop; git checkout -b dingpf/issue_12_feature_dev_demo`